 It could be the busyness of the “season”, simply the end of a full-on year of life, battle with the secularization of Christmas, spiritual warfare or unrealistic expectations.
 Whatever the cause, the effect is what I want to reverse.

-Last August I recorded a video-blog on my time alone with God on my birthday titled, Take Another Look.
-I think birthdays are a great time to recount our life’s story and New Years is a great time to recount our length of days.
+August of 2009 I recorded a video-blog on my time alone with God on my birthday titled Take Another Look.
+I think birthdays are a great time to recount our life’s story.
+I think New Years is a great time to recount our length of days.

 I have always been stuck by Moses statement, “Teach us to number our days aright, that we may gain a heart of wisdom.”
 (Psalm 90:12) There is certain type of focus, intentionality and perspective that we gain when we understand the capacity or quantity of our life.